TITLE INSURANCE FOR BUYERS…EXPLAINED.

 For a one-time premium, owner's title insurance policy will remain in effect for as long as you own the property.

 Your mortgage lender will also require a title insurance policy.
 The lender’s policy protects the lender against any title problems that may affect repayment of the loan.
-The owner’s policy and the lender’s policy are two different policies, and the one-time premiums for both are usually paid by the home buyer.
-In a few states, the home seller pays for the owner’s policy.
+The owner’s policy and the lender’s policy are two different policies, and the one-time premiums for both are usually paid by the home buyer or seller depending on the local custom and laws.
 If you have a question about this, ask your real estate agent, mortgage lender, attorney or closing agent.